iskandergaba/freethreading/README.md

 ---

-> [!WARNING]
-> This project is a work in progress and is not ready yet for production use.

 `freethreading` is a lightweight wrapper that provides a unified API for true parallel execution in Python.
 It automatically uses `threading` on free-threaded Python builds (where the [Global Interpreter Lock (GIL)](https://docs.python.org/3/glossary.html#term-global-interpreter-lock) is disabled) and falls back to `multiprocessing` on standard ones.
 This enables true parallelism across Python versions